ReaperN/Gauss-Algorithm/README.md

 # Gauss-Algorithm
 Java Program to Implement Gaussian Elimination Algorithm

-NOTE: It was a quest for a German Students, that's the reson why many variables have german names.
+NOTE: It was a script for a German Students, that's the reson why many variables have German names.